 The practice did not have a health and safety policy that outlined staff responsibilities towards health and safety and accidents.
 The practice had not undertaken a premises risk assessments.
 The practice did not have arrangements in place to deal with foreseeable emergencies.
-The practice had undertaken a fire risk assessment in October 2010 and an action plan was in place.
-Staff told us fire drills were carried out.
-When asked staff could not provide records of this.
+The practice had not undertaken a fire risk assessment, did not have a fire action plan, fire exit signs, emergency lighting or appropriate fire extinguishers.
+We noted the practice stored a gas cylinder in the treatment room.
+When asked staff told us a risk assessment to ensure the safety of the gas cylinder had not been undertaken.